Adithya-Satyarthi/YOLO11-TQ/README.md

 | Quantized FP16 |     6.338 |      157.8 |        71.3 |
 | Quantized INT8 |     5.565 |      179.7 |        79.0 |

-Ternary models achieve up to **2.94× compression** and demonstrate **1.5–3.2× latency improvement** depending on precision (FP32 → INT8), with moderate (3–5%) mAP loss — confirming their suitability for low-power deployment.

 ---